History

 On April 12th 1886 C.P.Sisley and a small band of teenage enthusiasts formed the Catford Cycling Club – by 1897 it was probably the foremost track racing club in Britain with branches in Paris, Bristol, Cardiff and Nottingham; a membership of 434 and receipts of £1650 (now probably £300,000); a Limited Company owning a banked cement track in Sportsbank Street Catford said to be the fastest in Europe.

 In the 1880s Catford was a very small town and Rushey Green a tiny hamlet.
 The roads were no more than mud tracks with perhaps a few flints and stones scattered on the main thoroughfares to take the weight of horse drawn carriages.
 However, cycle racing was big news in England and throughout Europe.
 Races took place on the streets in and around Catford drawing thousands of spectators.
-Hill climbs were particularly popular and Catford Cycling Club still holds its annual hill climb.
+Hill climbs were particularly popular and Catford Cycling Club still holds its annual hill climb which is the oldest cycle race in the world.

 Catford however was a rather special place for cyclists, it had its own active club, and racing became so popular that the large crowds were often put at risk.
 To help ease the problem Catford Cycling Club aimed to build its own track.
 At last, in the winter of 1894/5 sufficient local financial backing was secured and the Catford Cycle Track was laid: “The best cycle track in Europe” said the press.
 The track, the first in England to be constructed with banking, was situated on undeveloped land to the side of the present Brownhill Road and this new sports centre, covered 9 acres with seating for 1,000 spectators.
 Although the vicinity slowly built up around the track, for a while the view from the grandstand was of undulating hills and countryside.
 At the time of construction it was the largest track in Europe, the surface was of special cement designed to give a perfectly smooth running plane whilst allowing the newly invented pneumatic tyres perfect adhesion.